CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Experiment Details

 } where $\mathbb{1}[\cdot]$ is the indicator function that equals $1$ if the two trajectories are identical and $0$ otherwise.
 The Exact Match Ratio is then computed as the proportion of exact matches across the test set: {

 }

-\paragraph{User Intent Metric.} We report \textbf{User Intent Hit Ratio} as the proportion of samples where the agent’s predicted final candidate exactly matches the ground-truth answer.
-This captures agent's ability to understand and intepret human intent in natural language.
+\paragraph{Task Completion Metric.} We report \textbf{Task Completion Ratio} as the proportion of samples where the agent’s predicted final candidate exactly matches the ground-truth answer.
+This mainly captures the agent’s ability to understand and interpret human intent expressed in natural language, as well as to invoke the necessary tools to obtain the final answer.